 Always have your obstacle course on a sturdy, nonslippery surface, like a carpeted hallway.

 Also start slowly and never force your dog if they are scared.
 Some dogs just don’t enjoy obstacle courses.
-Of my dogs, Luna loves to jump things, but Morgan would prefer to walk around them.
+Both of my dogs will jump things but Luna is the only one that really enjoys it.
+Morgan would prefer to walk around objects if given the option.

 Use your judgment and listen to your dog if an obstacle is too scary or challenging for them.